elenderg/PAL-1000/instruções de compilação.md

 `Find another fragment given the fragment and the end if tag.`

-`If the other fragment is nil, abort with "_Internal error - transmogrify a fragment (jump false)"; exit.`
+`If the other fragment is nil, abort with "Internal error - transmogrify a fragment (jump false)"; exit.`

 `Attach $83F800 to the fragment's code. \ cmp eax,0 `